syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 </tr>
 </table>

-The following example illustrates how to customize the segmented control using keys.
+The following code example illustrates how to customize the segmented control using keys.

 {% tabs %}
 {% highlight xaml %}